Introduction to the Foodtourist Top Fifty Cookbooks

 A feature of these books is the melding of superb photography with clear explanatory text and precise, clear recipes.
 The techniques and recipes cover most of the essential repertoire for chefs and home cooks alike.

 The series is timeless and endearing and is the perfect gift for any budding cooks who want to master the basics as well as more advanced techniques.
-We truly believe that this series has a definite place in all cookbook series including pur Foodtourist Top Fifty choices.
+We truly believe that this series has a definite place in all cookbook series including our Foodtourist Top Fifty choices.

 Time Life ‘The Good Cook’ Series with Richard Olney (Editor)